snkas/basic-sim/doc/future_work.md

 The backlog of additional work that can be done on the `basic-sim` module:

 * Add test for ECN marking for the simple_red queueing discipline
-* Canary tests (comparing output to see if anything changed)
 * Upgrade to latest ns-3
 * Make all variable and function naming consistent, along with whitespace conventions, in accordance with the ns-3 code style guide